OntepuVani/LTTS-Mini-project/README.md

 * Students can convert thier results in any form either in grade format or in the gradepoint format or in the gpa format.
 ## Detail Requirements
 ### High Level Requirements:
-HR01: User shall be able to save their records in a file
+HR01: User shall be able to save their records in a file.
 HR02: Data given by the user shuld always be stored before closing the system.
 ### Low Level Requirements:
 LR01: If a user searches for a specific record and if it is not found then it should display a message " No Record Found ".